What to Do if Homeowners Insurance Company Is Stalling

 Hire a Public Adjuster

-Consider hiring a public adjuster if the issue is about claim valuation.
-Public adjusters work for the policyholder to negotiate with the insurance company and can often expedite stalled claims.
+A public adjuster can help when you and your insurer can't agree on repair costs.
+Public adjusters work for you to negotiate with the insurance company and can often expedite stalled claims.

 8. 8